By Hoyee Tse

-With its renowned high speed rail network, it is easy to assume that the quickest way from Osaka to Narita Airport is by shinkansen, or the bullet train.
-Where this plan comes unstuck is the absence of direct trains between these two points.
-So depending on your schedule, any of these five options by train or plane could work.
+With Japan's renowned high-speed rail network, it is easy to assume that the quickest way from Osaka to Narita Airport is by shinkansen (bullet train).
+However, with no direct trains between these two points, the following five options are worthwhile alternatives.

 Option 1 – Plane from Osaka Itami Airport

 This route requires just one transfer.
-Take the airport limousine bus (basically a glorified name for a dedicated airport express coach) from various hotels or stations in central Osaka direct to the Itami Airport, and then a direct flight to Narita.
-JAL or ANA operates this route, with fares starting from ¥10,800 (Yokoso Japan or any Japan air pass available for foreign visitors.
-After including the ¥640 airport bus, you are looking a total cost from ¥11440.
-Passengers with a connecting inter-continental flight on JAL or ANA within 24 hours may have this domestic connection for no or nominal charge.
+Take the airport limousine bus (basically a glorified name for a dedicated airport express coach) from various hotels or stations in central Osaka direct to Itami Airport, and then a direct flight to Narita.
+Japan Airlines (JAL) or All Nippon Airways (ANA) both operate flights on this route, with fares starting from ¥10,800 if you use the Yokoso Japan or any Japan air pass available for foreign visitors.
+Including the ¥640 fee for the airport bus, the total cost comes in around ¥11,440.

 Option 2 – Plane from Kansai Airport

 This option also has one transfer, but Kansai is much further away than Itami Airport.
-Fortunately the airport train keeps the train trip down to just 67 minutes, while Airport Limousine Buses from various hotels and Universal Studios will take a bit longer.
-When added to the 35 min wait at the airport and 85 minutes on the plane, the total travel time of just over 200 minutes is only second to an Itami flight.
-Kansai to Narita is the domain of low cost carriers like Jetstar Japan and Peach Airlines.
+Fortunately, the airport train keeps the trip duration down to just 67 minutes, while Airport Limousine Buses from various hotels and Universal Studios will take a bit longer.
+When added to the obligatory 35-minute wait at the airport and 85 minutes on the plane, the total travel time of just over 200 minutes is only second to an Itami flight.
+Kansai to Narita is the domain of low-cost carriers like Jetstar Japan and Peach Airlines.
 With airfares around ¥6,000, you are looking at a total cost of around ¥7,200, saving a good ¥3,000.
-Similar to the Yokoso Japan air pass, there are no discounts for children with low cost airlines.
+Similar to the Yokoso Japan air pass, there are no discounts for children with low-cost airlines.

 Option 3 – Osaka/ Shin Osaka to Tokyo/ Narita (Train and Bullet Train)